Cafe & Cat Lounge

 Q: Are reservations required?

-A: Yes and no. During peak times and for special events, it is STRONGLY RECOMMENDED you reserve as there is no guarantee on availability- typically weekends fill quick so please check our Reservations for available times.
-However non-peak times- usually most weekdays- often have walk-in bookings available.
+A: They are not required, but is STRONGLY RECOMMENDED you reserve as there is no guarantee on availability, and we only allow a maximum of 8 guests in the lounge at once.
+Typically weekends and special events fill quickly so please check our Reservations for available times.
+During non-peak times- usually most weekdays- we often have walk-in availability.

 Q: I would like to bring my kids, what are your guidelines?